vipulnaik/diet-exercise-health/profile-information/health-profile.md

 other one-off readings in response to health events or other incidents) in [blood_pressure_readings.sql](../sql/blood_pressure_readings.sql).
-As of 2024-12-15, my latest morning heart rate readings from the BP machine (before exercise or eating) as measured as part of blood pressure measurement were on 2024-12-15 with readings of 49 bpm and 48 bpm respectively.
+As of 2024-12-28, my latest morning heart rate readings from the BP machine (before exercise or eating) as measured as part of blood pressure measurement were on 2024-12-28 with readings of 56 bpm and 61 bpm respectively.
+The previous readings on 2024-12-15 (which are more typical) were 49 bpm and 48 bpm respectively.

 I also record my heart rate and SpO2 as part of my monthly pulse oximeter readings (as well as other one-off readings in response to